 We can trust a child’s relationship with music to evolve naturally.
 Babies are tuned into the sounds of birds, the hum of insects, or the howling of dogs.
 They make rhythmic noises in the parent/infant classes by touching stainless steel bowls together or tapping a wooden block onto a large water bottle.
 They also make a variety of vocal sounds and enjoy imitating and echoing each other.
 Infants and toddlers discover these sounds on their own and then quickly figure out how they are made.
 Then they might experiment with changes of tone, beat and volume.
 These are the kinds of active, participatory, self-initiated learning experiences that are most beneficial to babies.

 Slightly less participatory is an instrument like a tambourine.
-A child only has to shake a tambourine to hear a tinkly clang, but he is still able to touch and understand the source of the sound– the mini cymbals.
+A child only has to shake a tambourine to hear a tinkly clang, but he or she is still able to touch and understand the source of the sound– the mini cymbals.
 Older toddlers, age two and up, may be ready to explore more ‘mysterious’ instruments like kazoos, harmonicas, rain sticks, table harps and keyboards, all of which have the adult benefit of being easy on the ear.

 A child cannot participate in creating the sounds emitted from a music box or CD player, but because music activates the imagination, transports us, relaxes us and elevates our mood, the child’s experience is not passive.
 Parents often use music as part of a bedtime ritual.
 (I chose to impose my singing voice on my poor children instead.)